International students are welcome and come from all over the world to TrainMe.

 Before enrolling, please read the School Prospectus - see Course Documents section below.

 We highly recommend that you apply to enrol through a reputable immigration agent in your home country.
-Contact us at firstname.lastname@example.org for a list of agents.
+Contact us at firstname.lastname@example.org and we may be able to suggest an agent or go to the Immigration NZ website to find a Licensed Immigration Advisor.

 The application process will require you to provide the following documents, completed in English, plus verified copies of your passport, qualifications and an up to date CV: